 All students must leave the school and school grounds immediately after dismissal unless they obtain permission from a school staff member to remain after school or are participating in a school-sponsored activity.
-Parents are urged to call the school if children are late in arriving home, to learn if the child has been kept after school.
+Parents are urged to call the school if children are late in arriving home.
 Staff will be supervising 10 minutes following student dismissal.